faithvoid/script.cortanaserverbrowser/README.md

 - Browse Insignia / XLink Kai statistics, game events, and news!
 - Toast (pop-up) notifications for new Insignia sessions, which can be enabled/disabled in the Insignia Settings menu (and even enabled on startup!)
 Now you'll never have to worry about missing a match!
 - Comes with "Insignia Connection Test", a utility which makes sure your DNS is correctly set to Insignia's.
+- Not registered to Insignia yet?
+Select "Insignia Setup" and the script will automatically download and launch the [Insignia Setup Assistant](https://insignia.live/connect)!
 - Built-in Cortana update utility!
 No PC needed!
 (Coming Soon!)

 ## Installation: